 -Install a smart thermostat: A smart thermostat can save you up to 30% on your energy bill.

--Make sure your HVAC system is well maintained: Routine maintenance can increase the efficiency of your system by up to 15%.
+-Make sure your HVAC system is well maintained: a routine hvac tune-up can increase the efficiency of your system by up to 15%.

 -Review the insulation levels in your attic: Proper insulation in your attic can help decrease the amount of heat that escapes from your home, which means your HVAC system won't need to work as hard to keep your home comfortable.
 According to the EPA, properly insulated attics can save you an average of 15% on your energy bill.